Today's Articles

 *Benjamin Franklin Butler was born on this date in 1818.
 He was a white-American major general, politician, lawyer, and businessman.

 Born in Deerfield, New Hampshire, and raised in Lowell, Massachusetts, Butler is best known as a political major of the Union Army during the American Civil War and for his leadership role in the impeachment of U.S. President Andrew Johnson.
-He was a colorful and often controversial figure on the American stage and in Massachusetts politics and ran several campaigns for Governor before his election to that office in 1882.
+He was a colorful and often controversial figure on the American stage and in Massachusetts politics.
+He ran several campaigns for governor before his election to office in 1882.

 A successful trial lawyer, he served in the Massachusetts legislature as an antiwar Democrat and as an officer in the state militia.
 Early in the Civil War, he joined the Union Army, where he was noted for his lack of military skill and his controversial command of New Orleans, which brought him broad dislike in the South and the "Beast" epithet.
 He helped create the legal idea of effectively freeing fugitive slaves by designating them as contraband of war in service of military objectives.